Lake Stevens High School: School activities

 Several school programs use names that reference the region's Scandinavian heritage, which is also reflected in the "Vikings" mascot.
 The annual yearbook is known as The Rune, while the student newspaper is The Valhalla.

 Lake Stevens High School has four bands which all play at both the fall and spring concerts and at a large number of festivals and ensembles.
 These bands are the two jazz bands, the wind ensemble, and the concert band.
 All the bands come together to make the Viking Pep Band, which plays at all home football and basketball games and participates in school assemblies.
 The bands have won many awards from festivals such as MPMEA, Pasco, and BDX.

-Sports, athletics and clubs

-LSHS is a member of the 4A WESCO North division of Washington State.
+Athletics

+LSHS is a member of the 4A WESCO North Division of the Washington Interscholastic Activities Association and fields teams in several sports.
+The Lake Stevens High School football team is the 10-peat champions of the Wesco 4A Conference as of 2022.
+Lake Stevens won their first state championship in football in 2022 defeating Kennedy Catholic 24-22.
+Lake Stevens repeated as state champions in 2023, defeating Graham-Kapowsin 31-6.

+The boys' soccer team has been nationally ranked by the Adidas National Soccer Association of America.
+In the 2006 season, their peak ranking was #9 in the national poll and #2 in their region, they finished fourth in state that year.
+In 2010, the boys' soccer team completed its most successful season to date, winning Wesco North and All Wesco district titles and eventually making it into the state finals.
+In the same year, the boys' soccer team was also ranked #21 out of 50 on ESPN's FAB 50, which ranks the top 50 teams in the nation.